mlesigues/Bash/README.md

 # Bash
-My bash work in ccsf CS160B class
+My bash work in ccsf CS160B class.
+Check each folder for tasks and script descriptions.